shivannis/xandr-docs-public/xandr-docs/data-providers/segment-loads-report.md

     }
     ```

-1. **GET the report data from the Report Download Service.**
+1. **`GET` the report data from the Report Download Service.**

-    To download the report data to a file, make another GET call with the Report ID, but this time to the report-download service.
-You can find the service and Report ID in the url field of the previous GET response.
-When identifying the file that you want to save to, be sure to use the file extension of the "format" that you specified in your initial POST.
+    To download the report data to a file, make another `GET` call with the Report ID, but this time to the **report-download** service.
+You can find the service and Report ID in the `url` field of the previous `GET` response.
+When identifying the file that you want to save to, be sure to use the file extension of the `"format"` that you specified in your initial `POST`.

     ```
     curl -b cookies -c cookies 'https://api.appnexus.com/report-download?id=07af1282c9485adcef49c95fa5d7496b' > /temp/segement_loads.csv
     ```

-### Viewing daily metrics for segment 184531
+### View daily metrics for segment 184531

 1. **Create the JSON request for the report.**

     > [!NOTE]
-    > To get metrics for a specific segment, you must filter the report by segment_id.
+    > To get metrics for a specific segment, you must filter the report by `segment_id`.

     ```
     $ cat segment_daily
     {
         "report":